essential-contributions/pint/specs/transactions.md

 1. The first four bytes specify which contract function to call.
 1. The rest of the data represent the arguments [encoded as specified in the ABI specs](https://docs.soliditylang.org/en/latest/abi-spec.html#formal-specification-of-the-encoding).

-Searching through arbitrary bytes is, of course, not reasonable.
+Searching through arbitrary bytes is intractable.
 Instead, each feasible `recipient` has its own valid data field "template" which restricts its own search space.
 For each valid function (and therefore a function selector), valid function arguments can themselves be decision variables that contribute to the `data` field.
 For example, the values of `amountOut` and `amountInMax` in the Uniswap V2 router contract method [`swapTokensForExactTokens`](https://github.com/Uniswap/v2-periphery/blob/master/contracts/interfaces/IUniswapV2Router01.sol#L68-L74) can be decision variables (of type `float`) _when_ `recipient` is the address of the Uniswap V2 router contract.

 ## Use Model

 In most cases, users will not care about limiting any transaction parameters, except potentially for transaction costs.
 Most of the fields described in [Modeling Transaction Fields](#modeling-transaction-fields) need to be constrained by the solver, particularly the `recipient` and the `data` fields.
-Solver will compete in how "wide" they can make their search spaces (e.g. support more CFMMs) while still being able to solve for a satisfactory execution trace efficiently.
+Solvers will compete in how "wide" they can make their search spaces (e.g. support more CFMMs) while still being able to solve for a satisfactory execution trace efficiently.